-The special education clinic offers counsel, advice and limited scope representation in all matters relating to the educational rights of children with disabilities and their parents.
+The education law clinic offers counsel, advice and limited scope representation in all matters relating to the educational rights of children with disabilities and their parents.
 This includes counsel on procedural protections, a review the child’s Individualized Education Program or other relevant documents, preparation of records requests, letters and requests to the school for evaluations or services, compliance complaints and the California Department of Education.

 Legal Document Preparation